See what the IHS Markit Score report has to say about Liberty Global PLC.

 ETF/Index ownership | Neutral

 ETF activity is neutral.
-ETFs that hold LBTYK had net inflows of $5.41 billion over the last one-month.
+ETFs that hold LBTYA had net inflows of $3.82 billion over the last one-month.
 While these are not among the highest inflows of the last year, the rate of inflow is increasing.

 PMI by IHS Markit | Positive